 Trivia: Meryl Streep wrote her own courtroom speech when she was unhappy with the original speech she was given.

-In The Paper Chase, written and directed by James Bridges, a first-year Harvard law student named James Hart (played by Timothy Bottoms) who faces a series of academic challenges.
+In The Paper Chase, written and directed by James Bridges, a first-year Harvard law school gunner named James Hart (played by Timothy Bottoms) who faces a series of academic challenges.
 His load becomes even heavier, though, when he has a run-in with an intimidating contracts professor, Charles W. Kingsfield (played by John Houseman).

 Despite Kingsfield’s intensity in the classroom and the harsh demands he places upon his students, which cause many to abandon their pursuits and drop out altogether, James perseveres and even begins to date his professor’s daughter, Susan, who is played by Lindsay Wagner.